krpiyush5/SGD-on-Boston-Dataset/README.md

 So this problem becomes optimization problem as we have seen in the case of Logistic Regression.
-In this problem we have to find that hyperplane which minimise this error for all points .
+In this problem we have to find that hyperplane which minimise the errors for all points .

 We know that equation of plane is Wx+b=0 where b is intercept ,our task is to find best W and b.